 Englishman are caught within the inshore zone along most of the South African coastline.
 Management for the sector is considered partly effective.
-In South Africa this sector is principally managed through a total allowable effort (TAE) limitation and there are additional restrictions to protect overfished species such as minimum size (40 cm) and bag (1 pp/pd) limits for recreational fishers.
-There is some concern over the impact of the continuously growing recreational sector as well as uncertainties surrounding the allocation of small-scale fishing rights.
+In South Africa, this sector is principally managed through a total allowable effort (TAE) limitation and species-specific minimum size limits (40 cm TL).
+The recreational sector is also subject to a bag limit (2 pp/pd).
+There is concern over the impact of the continuously growing recreational sector as well as uncertainties surrounding the allocation of small-scale fishing rights.
 Some steps have been taken to implement an ecosystems approach to fisheries (EAF) management including the recent addition of 21 new Marine Protected Areas which are likely to provide additional protection to several linefish species.